Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Experiments

 \subsection{Implementation Details}

-The backbone TTS framework was implemented based on the official release of CosyVoice \cite{du2024cosyvoice}, which consists of a speech tokenizer, a text encoder, a text-to-token LM and a flow-matching module.
-The speech tokenizer employs a ESPNet Conformer ASR model along with a vector quantizer of a codebook size of 4096 after the first 6 encoder layers.
+The backbone TTS framework is similar to that of CosyVoice \cite{du2024cosyvoice}, which consists of a speech tokenizer, a text encoder, a text-to-token LM, and a flow-matching module.
+The speech tokenizer employs an ESPNet Conformer ASR model along with a vector quantizer of a codebook size of 4096 after the first 6 encoder layers.
 The text encoder consists of 6 transform layers with an 8-head and 512-d attention layer.
 The LM contains 12 transform layers with an 8-head and 512-d attention layer.
 An optimal-transport conditional flow matching model (OT-CFM) \cite{tongimproving} is employed to predict the Mel spectrograms.
 A HiFi-GAN\footnote{\url{https://github.com/jik876/hifi-gan}} vocoder recovers the speech signal from the predicted Mel spectrogram.
 The emotional dimension predictor consists of a WavLM features extractor followed by a linear layer, and an anchored dimensionality reduction module.
-The WavLM model is fine-tuned for 100 epochs with a batch size of 64 using the Adam optimizer at a 1e-4 learning rate.
-Dimensionality reduction settings are a 0.1 minimum distance and 20 nearest neighbors, with a 1e-2 learning rate for point optimization.
+The WavLM model is fine-tuned for 100 epochs with a batch size of 64 using the Adam optimizer at a 0.0001 learning rate.
+Dimensionality reduction settings are a 0.1 minimum distance and 20 nearest neighbors, with a 0.01 learning rate for optimization.